deepakshrma/30-seconds-of-typescript/README.md

+---
-# 30-seconds-of-typescript
+title: 30-seconds-of-typescript
+tags: introduction, beginner
+---

 This repo is highly inspired by [30-seconds-of-code](https://github.com/30-seconds/30-seconds-of-code).
 I am converting all JS to Typescript so that it can be used for Typescript, Modern HTML|JS and Deno.
+[Github](https://github.com/deepakshrma/30-seconds-of-typescript/)

 ![TS](https://img.shields.io/badge/supports-typescript-blue.svg?style=flat-square)
 ![Deno](https://img.shields.io/badge/supports-deno-green.svg?style=flat-square)